clux/symlink/README.md

 - `npm install (foreignDeps ∖ globals)`
 - `npm link`

-I.e. link in all local global and internal dependencies, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.
+I.e. link in all local globally requested and internally available dependencies, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.

-## Globally linked modules
-If you'd like to link, say, [tap](https://npmjs.org/package/tap) to all modules that have it specified in the package.json (instead of having it be installed at every module where it's listed as a foreign dependency) specify a `-g tap` flag.
-This flag can be specified many times for as many modules you'd like to link in.

-## Try before you buy
-After cloning a bunch of node git repos, you can see how it would link these together first by running symlink with the dry-run `-d` flag.

-## EXAMPLE BECAUSE WTF
+## Example
 When I reinstall my linux, I git clone all my repos and let symlink figure out a safe order of commands and perform the following list of actions sequentially via `child_process`;

 ```
 # NB: for readability the full paths have been shortened